vansteensellab/Sox2_manuscript/README.md

 Repository guide
 This repository contains information about
-- Tn5_tagmentation mapping (pipeline)
+- Tagmentation: Tn5_tagmentation mapping (pipeline)
-- general functions including
+    - including all config files used for the data in the paper
-- ChIP-seq pipeline
+- ChIP: CTCF ChIP-seq analysis (pipeline)
+- Analysis: various steps of preliminary analysis (between Tagmentation mapping and figure generation)
+- General functions: includes the calculation of expression score
-- R makrdowns to create paper figures
+- Figures: R markdown files to create paper figures